Croydon power stations: Croydon B

-The station originally had a generating capacity of 198 MW, but in 1972, a 140 MW gas turbine was installed at for peak use, bringing the generating capacity up to 338 MW.
-The gas turbine plant comprised two 70 MW sets with a total capability of 140 MW.
+The station originally had a generating capacity of 198 MW, but in 1972, a 140 MW gas turbine was installed for peak use, bringing the generating capacity up to 338 MW.
+The oil-fired gas turbine plant comprised two 70 MW sets with a total capability of 140 MW.
 These were operated as required at times of peak load.
 The load factor (the average load as a percentage of the average maximum output capacity) for these machines were generally below 5 per cent.

 Once delivered to the station, coal was shunted by locomotives.
 Croydon B had a fleet of three shunting locomotives, all built by Peckett and Sons with the works numbers No.2103, No.2104 and No.2105.
 These three steam locomotives were superseded by diesels in the 1960s.

 Coal was brought to the station by rail, but during the 1970s coal was sometimes shipped down the coast from Northumberland to Kingsnorth and then transported to Croydon in up to twenty-five 10 ton lorries per day.

 It was decommissioned in 1984, and in a disused state was used in the filming of parts of Terry Gilliam's 1985 film Brazil.
 The station was demolished in 1991 and an IKEA store was opened on the site.
-Two large chimneys were retained: they are now capped with blue and yellow bands (IKEA's corporate colours), and remain a local landmark.
+The two large chimneys were retained: they are now capped with blue and yellow bands (IKEA's corporate colours), and remain a local landmark.
+The six cooling towers were demolished in 1985.

-Technical Specification
+Technical specification

 By 1963–64 the B station had 4 × 52.5 MW generators.
 The steam capacity of the boilers was 2,560,000 lb/hr (322.6 kg/s).
 Steam conditions at the turbine stop valve were 600 psi (41.4 bar) and 454 °C. In 1963-64 the overall thermal efficiency of the B station was 24.58 per cent.

+The two gas turbines were each powered by four Bristol-Siddeley Olympus jet engines.
+These provided a high pressure gas blast which drove the turbines attached to a Parsons 70 MW, 11kV alternator.

 Electricity output from Croydon B power station during its final years of operation was as follows.

 Croydon B annual electricity output GWh.Electricity output from Croydon B Gas Turbine plant was as follows.

 Croydon B Gas Turbine plant annual electricity output GWh.